NFYK13011U Applied Statistics: From Data to Results

 MSc Programme in Physics

 MSc Programme in Physics with a minor subject

 The course will give the student an introduction to and a basic

-knowledge of statistics.
-The focus will be on application and thus
+knowledge of statistics and data analysis.
+The focus will be on the

 The course will cover the following subjects:

 - Parameter estimation - philosophy and methods of fitting data.

 - Simulation and planning of an experiment.

 - The power and limit of statistics.